Ekstraklasa: Performance by club

 Note: This list is not synonymous with a list of Polish football champions.
-Bold indicates clubs playing in the top division in the 2022–23 season.
+Bold indicates clubs playing in the top division in the 2024–25 season.

 The following table lists the league champions by the Polish voivodeship regions (current, valid since 1999).

 The following table lists the league champions by city.

 Honored teams

-After 10 Polish Championship titles a representative golden star is placed above the team's badge to indicate 10 Polish Championship titles.
+After winning a Polish championship titles, a representative star is placed above the team's badge to indicate achieving the feat.

-The current (as of May 2021) officially sanctioned Championship stars are:
+The current (as of May 2024) officially sanctioned championship stars are: